react-cosmos/react-cosmos/packages/react-querystring-router/README.md

   // Called whenever the route changes (also initially), receiving the parsed
   // props as the first argument
   onChange: (params) => {
-    // E.g. Use the props to set a custom document.title }
+    // E.g. Use the params to set a custom document.title }
 });
 ```